openstack/project-team-guide/doc/source/dependency-management.rst

   those cannot be globally constrained unless we coordinate updating all of OpenStack to the new release at the same time - but given the volunteer and loosely coupled nature of the big tent that is infeasible.
-Dependencies that are only used in unconstrained places should not be blacklisted - they may be constrained in future, and there's no harm caused by constraining them today.
-Entries in the blacklist should have a comment explaining the reason for blacklisting.
+Dependencies that are only used in unconstrained places should not be excluded - they may be constrained in future, and there's no harm caused by constraining them today.
+Entries in the blacklist should have a comment explaining the reason for excluding.

 - Reviews that only update ``projects.txt`` should be workflow approved alongside or before other reviews in order to have the OpenStack Proposal Bot